giantswarm/docs/src/content/platform-overview/architecture/index.md

 ##### vSphere Compute

-The Kubernetes cluster is represented in VMware vSphere by a collection of virtual machines for each node.
+The Kubernetes cluster nodes are represented in VMware vSphere by a collection of virtual machines.
 When configuring the control plane nodes or a node class for a node pool, several parameters can be set for the virtual machines such as the resources, storage policy, virtual disk size etc.

 ##### vSphere Storage